South Asia by France’s Royal Geographer.

 Adrien-Hubert Brué was a Royal Geographer during the so-called July Monarchy (1830-1848), during which Louis Philippe I reigned as King of France.
 This period of relative calm followed the massive social upheavals of the French Revolution and the subsequent Napoleonic Wars.

 As geographer to the King, Brué produced several important maps and charts.
 Still, his most successful endeavor was the Atlas universel de géographie physique, politique, ancienne et moderne, from which this map derives.
 The original edition of the expanded atlas was issued in 1830, but a decade later, a second and enlarged edition was published.
 This edition saw many essential changes made to many of the maps inside – especially about the political configuration of North America.
-It is from this enlarged second edition of the atlas that our double hemisphere comes.
+It is from this enlarged second edition of the atlas that this map comes.

 Cartographer(s):